leptonyu/salak.rs/README.md

-# salak involve too many stuffs not only config, please use [cfg-rs](https://crates.io/crates/cfg-rs) instead.
+# salak involve too many stuffs and confused names not only config, please use [cfg-rs](https://crates.io/crates/cfg-rs) instead.

 Salak is a multi layered configuration loader and zero-boilerplate configuration parser, with many predefined sources.